dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

   desc = "NA";

-The **desc** configuration option is common to many MET tools and is described in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
+The **desc** configuration option is common to many MET tools and is described in :ref:`Data IO MET Configuration File Options`.

 ______________________